Kean-en/TeamA-Egl314/README.md

 ```

 - This function waits for the player to press and hold the physical button connected to GPIO 17.
-- As the player holds the button, the NeoPixel strip progressively lights up white to show progress.
+- As the player holds the button, the NeoPixel strip progressively lights up green to show progress.
 - If held for the defined `threshold` (default 2 seconds), it:
   - Sends marker `/marker/25` and `/action/1007` to REAPER via OSC to begin the game.
   - Turns off the LED strip and returns to continue execution.